ProjectDrawdown/solutions/Extraction_Guide.md

 ## What's in a Model?

 A first look at one of the Excel Workbooks, or at the python code generated from one, can be overwhelming.
 (Typical onboarding time to really understand these things is at least three months, and that is for research professionals in the field.)
 The good news is that you can do a lot of the work required without understanding all the details of what the inputs mean or what the analysis is doing.
 You just need a bit of a holistic grasp of the overall process and a good ability to "follow the code".

 TODO: Explain inputs, outputs, scenarios, ScenarioRecord.
 LAND vs. RSS

 ## The Extraction Process

-The Jupyter Notebook `Extraction_Guide.ipynb` covers steps 3-6 below.
+The Jupyter Notebook `Extraction_Guide.ipynb` walks you through steps 4-7 below.

   1. Obtain one of the Project Drawdown workbooks from PD, via hackathon, etc.
+  2. Prepare the workbook for extraction following the instructions below.
-  2. Set up a development environment following the instructions in `README.md`
+  3. Set up a development environment following the instructions in `README.md`
-  3. Run the extraction step defined in `tools/extract/solution_xls_extract.py`
+  4. Run the extraction step defined in `tools/solution_xls_extract.py`
-  4. Verify that the resulting solution code can be loaded and run
+  5. Verify that the resulting solution code can be loaded and run
-  5. Create the `expected_results.zip` file following the steps described in the Jupyter notebook or in `tools/extraction/expected_results.md`
+  6. Create the `expected.zip` test file following the steps described in the Jupyter notebook and in `tools/CREATE_EXPECTED_ZIP.md`
-  6. Add a test case for the new solution to `tests/test_excel_integration.py` and run the result
+  7. Add a test case for the new solution to `tests/test_excel_integration.py` and run the result
-  7. Package up _all_ code changes (including your Jupyter notebook with output, if you used it) into your pull request.
+  8. Package up _all_ code changes (including your Jupyter notebook with output, if you used it) into your pull request.

+## Preparing an Excel Workbook for Extraction

+Make sure that you can open and run the Excel workbook:  on the `Basic Controls` tab, find the 'Scenario to Customize' dropdown at cell C5.
+Select one of the scenarios from the dropdown (scroll up if the list appears empty), and then click the 'Load Scenario Inputs' button.
+You should see numbers appear in the other fields, and a graph appear to the right.

+Several changes need to be made to the workbook to enable other extraction processes to work correctly.
+Follow instructions 1-7 in [this document](https://docs.google.com/document/d/1OiKg3_OOGjYOUdnHTQuZggsko5n31qv_YV4h77E3LHk/edit?usp=sharing).

 ## Handling Issues that Come Up